tristanmccarthy/mordhau-ec2/readme.md

   aws_access_key: <your access key>
   aws_secret_key: <your secret key>
   key_name: <your ssh key pair name>
-6. Modify files/Game.ini and change the ServerName, ServerPassword and AdminPassword values to your own
+6. Modify files/Game.ini and change the ServerName, ServerPassword and AdminPassword values to your own.
+You'll probably also want to clear the list of Admins steamid's.
 7. Run the build process with the following command: ansible-playbook -i hosts --ask-vault-pass aws_provision.yml
 8. Enter the password you chose for your secrets file when prompted

-## Steps - build server (Optional)
-1. Change the map rotation and other settings in the Game.ini to further customise the server
-2. Change the instance_type value in aws_provision.yml to support higher utilisation (note, this will incur AWS hosting costs)

 ## Steps - terminate server
 1. Run the terminate process with the following command: ansible-playbook -i hosts --ask-vault-pass aws_terminate.yml
 2. Enter the password you chose for your secrets file when prompted

-NOTE: This repo was created with the intention of creating a temporary server for testing purposes, terminated when not in use
+## Further customisation (Optional)
+1. If you want to try running a full scale 64 person server you will need to increase the instance size.
+This will incur AWS costs and I've not done any testing to figure out what instance you'd need.
+The type can be changed in the instance_type value in aws_provisioning.yml.
+Full list of instance types: https://aws.amazon.com/ec2/instance-types/
+2. Change the map rotation and other settings in the Game.ini to change what maps appear for voting
+3. The current settings create instances in eu-west-2 (London).
+If you want something closer to home this can be changed in the region value in aws_provisioning.yml.
+Full list of regions: https://docs.aws.amazon.com/general/latest/gr/rande.html